 Through our work we want to stimulate debates, try out solutions, and win over the people around us to involve themselves.

 Speaking.
 We see ourselves as a platform for social dialogue that brings together people from different political, social and cultural backgrounds.
 We contribute to ensuring that arguments and ideas holding future promise get a hearing.
-We involve ourselves in events and publications with positions of their own in current debates.
+We involve ourselves via events and publications in current debates.

 Acting.
 We respond to social challenges through our projects, and we develop and implement our own ideas and formats.
 We identify examples of “good practice”, adopt them and carry them forward, either on our own or together with partners.

 Motivating.
 We bring together disseminators and decision-makers, and encourage people to gain new insights.
 We encourage the younger generation to develop their own abilities and to take on responsibility.
 We support, promote and appreciate people who open up scope for future action and show exemplary dedication towards improving our coexistence.